Mickey Mouse Club Serials: The Mystery of Ghost Farm

 |14.
 Uncle Billy's Secret|| ||Oct 18, 1957|| || |

-The storyline was a rare misfire for writer Jackson Gillis.
+The teleplay, completed May 10, 1957 with some minor revisions on May 23rd, was a rare misfire for writer Jackson Gillis.
 Despite two prior successes with

 The Adventures of Spin and Marty and The Mystery of the Applegate Treasure, this time

-quickly as possible, for the summer shooting schedule was crowded with three serials, and the third season budget had been cut nearly in half
+quickly as possible, for the summer shooting schedule was crowded with three serials and the third season budget had been cut in half

-from prior years.
-Director Robert G. Springsteen, a veteran of B westerns doing his only Disney work, was unable to add anything to the production to increase its appeal.
+Director Robert G. Springsteen, a veteran of B westerns doing his only Disney serial (he also directed some Mouseketeer segments), was unable to add anything to the production to increase its appeal.
 The crew's knowledge that the new series Zorro was now absorbing all of Walt's attention and the lion's share of studio resources may have also contributed to the uninspired rendering of this story.

 The serial was filmed in June and early July 1957.
 The farm sequences were shot on the Morrison Ranch in the San Fernando Valley, while the Burbank studio lot and buildings doubled for Bayport.
 The zoo sequences were filmed at World Jungle Compound in Thousand Oaks, which soon after was renamed to Jungleland, and finally closed in 1968.
 There was no theme song, and the theme music used was recycled from the earlier series.
 The special-built sets of the Hardy house from the first serial were used again, but most other shooting was done on exterior locations and in daylight.
 The entire story was less than half the length of the New Adventures of Spin and Marty that began filming immediately upon completion of this serial.